michael2012z/BitBible/markdown/KJV/files/Ps.md

 19. He appointed the moon for seasons: the sun knoweth his going down.

-20. Thou makest darkness, and it is night: wherein all the beasts of the forest do creep forth.beasts…: Heb. beasts thereof do trample on the forest
+20. Thou makest darkness, and it is night: wherein all the beasts of the forest do creep forth.

 21. The young lions roar after their prey, and seek their meat from God.